-Where To Grab A Bite After The Hometown Heroes Ticker-Tape Parade
+Where To Grab A Bite After The Ticker-Tape Parade

-The Hometown Heroes ticker-tape parade — the first major city-sponsored event post-Covid — is set to make its way through Lower Manhattan on Wednesday, July 7.
+The ticker-tape parade — the first major city-sponsored event post-Covid — is set to make its way through Lower Manhattan on Wednesday, July 7.
 It’s an event not to be missed, whether you live/work Downtown or simply want to celebrate our essential workers.
-When you’ve worked up an appetite tossing ticker-tape along the Canyon of Heroes, head to one of these nearby restaurants for a post-parade feast.
+When you’ve worked up an appetite tossing ticker-tape, head to one of these nearby restaurants for a post-parade feast.

 Taim (75 Maiden Lane)

 Taim means “tasty” in Hebrew, but in Lower Manhattan it’s also shorthand for “affordable, satisfying lunch.”
 The beloved local chain that serves up falafel, shawarma and sabich has added exciting new menu items (which you can get at its 75 Maiden Lane location).
 Everything is available in a bowl or a pita, making it the perfect meal to grab and enjoy outside in the summer sunshine.
 Here are five things to try this summer.

 Chinah (100 Maiden Lane)

 Bowls of healthy, Chinese home cooking await at Downtown’s Chinah location.
 Owner Hegel Hei has talked about his aspirations to become the Chinese version of Sweetgreen or Chipotle.
 “What we wanted to do is not so much fit into the mold but to break it by serving dishes that are less familiar to mainstream diners.”
 Those dishes include things like ma po tofu or meatballs with tomato and egg, in both chef-curated dishes and a build-your-own-bowl option.

 Lovelace Tavern, Porterhouse Brewing Company (66 Pearl Street/36 Water Street)